Hello Beloved Ones,

 I’m honored that you stopped by!
 My prayer is that this ministry might be glorifying to the Father, that every aspect might be Holy Spirit filled, and that the name of Jesus would be proclaimed to the nations through the journey I have traveled.

 Officially, I was born with the name Bethany, although as soon as I was out of utero the nickname “Bep” just seemed to stick…like super glue!
 It takes some getting used to if you don’t know me, but if all else fails, I’m a quick learner, and I’ll eventually catch on and answer to “Hey, you!”
 So…who am I?
 I was born in 1982 in a small Iowa town, but I believe I have been given a big life story to share!
 As the youngest of 5 children, my parents were incredible influences in my life.
 They love the Lord, and prayed that their children would grow to love Him too.
-I was a middle school English teacher for five years before the Lord called me into full-time ministry preparation.
-I now speak and lead worship as often as possible to crowds of all kinds, and I am a student at the Sioux Falls Seminary pursuing a Master’s of Divinity degree.
+I was a middle school English teacher for five years before leaving the teaching world to pursue a Master of Divinity degree from the Sioux Falls Seminary.
+I was ordained in the Reformed Church in America and currently serve as a full-time pastor at the Meredith Drive Reformed Church in the city of Des Moines, Iowa where my new husband, my two step-children, and I make our home.

 A Glimpse of my testimony…